kpeez/deep-neuronmorpho/README.md

 pip install -r requirements.txt # replace w/ the relevant requirements file
 ```

-This package can also be installed from the Makefile using one of the following commands:

-- `make install` for a CUDA enabled machine
-- `make install-dev` for development on a CUDA enabled machine
-- `make install-cpu` for a CPU only machine
-- `make install-dev-cpu` for development on a CPU only machine

 ## Development

 - When making contributions to this project, ensure you have the development requirements installed.
 You can install the package for development purposes from the Makefile using the `make install` command.